riship-dev/Flappy-Dragon/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the game according to the terms of the license.

-## Contact

-If you have any questions, suggestions, or issues with the game, please feel free to contact the developer:

-- Email: riship.office@gmail.com

 Enjoy playing Flappy Dragon!